Triangle

 Course content

-You'll study across a number of compulsory modules designed to introduce you to common concepts and approaches in mental health and mental health disorders and to help you build the core research skills you’ll need to succeed as an independent academic student of mental health.
+You'll study across a number of compulsory modules designed to introduce you to common concepts and approaches in mental health and mental health conditions and to help you build the core research skills you’ll need to conduct high-quality research in the field of mental health.

 You'll also have a selection of optional modules to help you tailor your studies to your specific interests and work balance.
 These will introduce you to conceptual and practical approaches to mental health from a number of different perspectives and research areas.

 The course takes place over three semesters, autumn, spring, and summer.
-Typically taught modules are delivered in the autumn and spring semesters with the summer used for the research project.
+Taught modules are delivered in the autumn and spring semesters with the summer used for the research project.

 If you choose to study the MSc route, you'll take all of the compulsory modules and choose 80 credits worth of optional modules for a total of 180 credits.

-If you choose to study the Postgraduate Diploma (PGDip) route, you'll cover the same core modules and choose 80 credits worth of optional modules, but you won't take the 'Project and Dissertation' module, for a total of 120 credits.
+If you choose to study the Postgraduate Diploma (PGDip) route, you'll cover 40 credits of core taught modules and choose 80 credits worth of optional modules, for a total of 120 credits, but you won't take the 'Research Project' module.

 If you choose to study the Postgraduate Certificate (PGCert), you must choose 40 credits worth of modules from Group 1 and 20 credits worth of modules from Group 2, for a total of 60 credits.